-When conflict is serious enough that it causes a rift within the workplace culture, the kind that pollutes the work atmosphere and threatens irreparable damage, a methodical, collaborative approach to conflict resolution can help lead to an amicable solution.
+When conflict is serious enough that it causes a rift within the workplace culture, the kind that pollutes the work atmosphere and threatens irreparable damage, a methodical, collaborative approach conflict resolution can help lead to an amicable solution.
 Standard procedure in negotiations is a method called GRIT that was developed by Charles E. Osgood (1962) at the height of the Cold War.
 In a situation where two opposing sides are deadlocked.
 GRIT stands for Graduated Reciprocation in Tension-reduction, sometimes watered down into Gradual Reduction in Tension.
 It involves one side initiating a breakthrough in the form of a concession or compromise on one of its demands.
-The norm of reciprocity obligates the other side to return the favour with a concession of its own, giving up one of its demands.
+The norm of reciprocity obligates the other side to return the favour with a concession of its own, giving up one of its demands (see how the norm of reciprocity is used as a sales technique in §8.4.2.1 above).
 Both sides build trust by reciprocal compromises back and forth till they reach an amicable solution.
 Though Osgood's intention was to thaw Cold War relations between superpowers, GRIT has proven useful in other international peace processes (e.g., between Israel and Egypt in 1977) and even in minor workplace squabbles (Psychology, 2016).

-Let's say you find yourself getting between two conflict parties at your job; on one side is a trusted coworker, Dave, and the other is the manager, Karin, whom you like very much.
+Let's say you find yourself getting between two conflict parties at your job; on one side is a trusted co-worker, Dave, and the other is the manager, Karin, whom you like very much.
 They don't see eye-to-eye on the way a major aspect of the operation is set up, and it's caused a rift that is starting to draw other employees in to take sides.
-Team Dave doesn't miss opportunities to take potshots at anyone on Team Karin for being management lackeys, Team Karin has been dismissive of Team Dave's concerns, and its members have been threatening to get Team Dave members fired.
+Team Dave doesn't miss opportunities to take pot-shots at anyone on Team Karin for being management lackeys, and Team Karin has been dismissive of Team Dave's concerns and it's members have been threatening to get Team Dave members fired.
 It doesn't look like this will end well.
 Your sympathies go to both sides, so you propose to mediate between them.
 Applying GRIT in this situation would look like the following: